 - satisfy the Department's policies regarding sexual and gender diversity and Victorian and Australian anti-discrimination legislation

-- prevent and respond to bullying incidents of LGBTI students
+- prevent and respond to bullying incidents of LGBTIQA+ students

 - adopt a whole-school approach to preventing discrimination, harassment and bullying

 - create supportive and inclusive school policies

 - train staff on creating supportive spaces for LGBTIQA+ students

 - develop student-led activities to create positive, inclusive change, and

 - equip other staff with skills and ideas to create inclusive environments.

 As part of their efforts to establish a safe and inclusive environment, schools determine what their needs are, what resources they should use, and how best to support their community.